Lori in her car on a road trip

 Even though road trips are about finding fun, unexpected things along the way, some stops are purely necessary.
 Things like fuel, food stops and bathroom breaks are musts on a road trip.

 Problem is, they can eat up a lot of your time.
-However, if you can minimize the amount of times you stop and combine those necessary things into the same stop, you’ll be surprised how much time it saves overall.
-Saving time means more time for the fun stuff.
+But, if you can minimize the amount of stops and combine those necessary things at the same time, you’ll be surprised how much time it saves overall.
+And saving time means more time for the fun stuff.

 It might take a bit of preparation and cooperation from your fellow travelers but if you can somewhat plan your necessary stops, it makes for a much better, well-timed road trip.
 Especially when your schedule isn’t very flexible.